Mioke/SwiftyArchitecture/README.md

         get { return mainServer }
     }
 ```
-  The BaseApiManager provide some basic method like:
+  The API provide some basic method like:

 ```swift
   public func loadData(with params: [String: Any]?) -> Void